Welcome to my website

 Dr. Newton's research group regularly incorporates discussion of JEDI topics into our research group interactions.
 We confront that the fact that there are many intersecting social factors - race, gender, sexuality, religion, and more - that impact how an individual or a group moves through physics and astronomy.
 We listen to the voices and data shown by those who are oppressed within our field, and we recognize that we continue to grow into our role of making physics and astronomy accessible to and inclusive of everyone.

-And my cat, Nova
+And here is my cat, Nova

 mail glyph icon